98% Zinfandel, 2% Petite Sirah

 91 Points – Wine Spectator

 Tim Boatman’s grandparents, Emilia and Eugene Moretti, emigrated from the mountain town of San Pellegrinetto, Italy in the early 1900s.
-In 1935, Emilia and Eugene acquired the fifty acre ranch that sits in the hills on the border of Dry Creek Valley and Alexander Valley.
+In 1935, Emilia and Eugene were able to acquire this fifty acre ranch that sits in the hills on the border of Dry Creek Valley and Alexander Valley.
 Eugene used the property for wood cutting and when he passed away he left the property to Tim’s mother and uncle.
 Tim purchased the property from them in the mid-sixties, when he was only nineteen years old.
 In 1972, Tim Boatman planted fifteen acres of zinfandel on the steep hillsides that surround his house.
 The rocky, east-facing terraces are ideal for growing intense, concentrated fruit.

-Fermentation: Natural primary and secondary (malolactic) fermentations; pressed at eight days.
+Fermentation: Natural primary and natural secondary (malolactic) fermentations; seven vineyard blocks fermented separately.
+Pressed at nine days.

 Aging: Twelve months in barrel

-Sustainably farmed, hand-harvested Boatman Vineyard grapes; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally-occurring bacteria; 1.25 g/L tartaric acid added; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush; 95 ppm over the course of aging); pad filtered at bottling.
+Sustainably farmed, hand-harvested grapes; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; 1 g/L tartaric acid added; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush; 80 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker